-Principle Commonwealth New South Wales Victoria Queensland Relevant Code / Legislation National Code of Conduct (the "National Code") 1 Retail and Other Commercial Leases (COVID-19) Regulation 2020 (NSW) COVID-19 Omnibus (Emergency Measures) (Commercial Leases and Licences) Regulations 2020 (VIC) Retail Shop Leases and Other Commercial Leases (COVID-19 Emergency Response) Regulation 2020 (QLD) made under the COVID- 19 Emergency Response Act 2020 (QLD).
+Principle Commonwealth New South Wales Victoria Queensland Relevant Code / Legislation National Code of Conduct (the "National Code") 1 Retail and Other Commercial Leases (COVID-19) Regulation 2020 (NSW) Retail and Other Commercial Leases (COVID-19) Amendment Regulation 2020 (NSW Amendment) COVID-19 Omnibus (Emergency Measures) (Commercial Leases and Licences) Regulations 2020 (VIC) Retail Shop Leases and Other Commercial Leases (COVID-19 Emergency Response) Regulation 2020 (QLD) made under the COVID-19 Emergency Response Act 2020 (QLD).
 Applicable Period Duration of JobKeeper program, being 4 April 2020 - 27 September 2020.
 The Prescribed Period, being 24 April 2020 - 24 October 2020.
 29 March 2020 - 29 September 2020.
 The response period, being 29 March 2020 - 30 September 2020 Eligibility requirements eligible for the National JobKeeper scheme2; and annual turnover of < \$50 million.
 This extends to turnover both of the relevant entity and all connected and affiliated entities (which may extend to foreign holding companies).
 Franchisees are assessed on an individual basis however.
 Commercial Leases Retail shop leases and other commercial (non-retail) leases that fall under the Conveyancing Act 1919 (NSW).
-Impacted Lessee qualifies for the National JobKeeper scheme; and turnover in the 2018-2019 FY of < \$50 million (assessed at group level for related bodies corporate as defined Eligible leases Retail lease, non-retail commercial leases or commercial licence, under which the Tenant is: an SME entity (annual turnover is < \$50 million, assessed on an aggregated group basis similar to the National Code test); and qualifies for, and is a participant in, the JobKeeper Scheme.
-Does not include leases where premises used wholly or Affected leases Retail shop leases under the Retail Shop Leases Act 1994 (Qld), and non-retail commercial leases for the sole or predominant purpose of carrying on a business at the premises, both where the lessee is: an SME entity, meaning an entity carrying on business in this financial year that expects annual turnover for the current financial year to be less than \$50 million, or an entity that had actual annual turnover of less than \$50 million in the 2018-
+Impacted Lessee qualifies for the National JobKeeper scheme; and turnover in the 2018-2019 FY of < \$50 million (assessed at group level for related bodies corporate as Eligible leases Retail lease, non-retail commercial leases or commercial licence, under which the Tenant is: an SME entity (annual turnover is < \$50 million, assessed on an aggregated group basis similar to the National Code test); and qualifies for, and is a participant in, the JobKeeper Scheme.
+Affected leases Retail shop leases under the Retail Shop Leases Act 1994 (Qld), and non-retail commercial leases for the sole or predominant purpose of carrying on a business at the premises, both where the lessee is: • an SME entity, meaning an entity carrying on business in this financial year that expects annual turnover for the current financial year to be less than \$50 million, or an entity that had actual annual turnover of less